Can One Charger Replace All Your Laptop and Phone Chargers?

 Ready to simplify your charging setup?

 Check our guide to the best compact multi-port GaN chargers or explore high-wattage USB-C chargers with intelligent power distribution.
+If you want one brick for everything, see our pick of the best USB-C chargers for multiple devices, and if you're pairing a laptop with an Android phone, check the best charger for the Samsung Galaxy S25.

 Find the Right Charger for Your Setup